 In June 2016, the FASB approved ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The main objective of the ASU is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
-To achieve this objective, the amendments in the ASU replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The ASU is effective for the Credit Union for the fiscal year beginning after December 15, 2021.
+In November 2018, the FASB approved ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments - Credit Losses.
+The main objective of the ASUs is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
+To achieve this objective, the amendments in the ASUs replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+The ASUs are effective for the Credit Union for the fiscal year beginning after December 15, 2021, including interim periods within this fiscal year.
 Early adoption is permitted for the fiscal year beginning after December 15, 2018, including interim periods within this fiscal year.
-The Credit Union is currently evaluating the impact of ASU 2016-13 on the consolidated financial statements.
+The Credit Union is currently evaluating the impact of ASU 2016-13 and ASU 2018-19 on the consolidated financial statements.